patrickm663/claim-prediction-in-julia/README.md

 When dummy encoded (dropping one feature per class as a baseline), we get 23 features feeding into our model.
 The train/test split is 70-30 using partitioned random sampling to maintain a similar distribution of the target variable.

+SMOTE from a [fork](https://github.com/patrickm663/ClassImbalance.jl) of ClassImbalance.jl is used to address class imbalance, resulting in better results.

 ## Model Architecture
-The ANN comprises of 23 input neurons, one hidden layer with 10 neurons and a tanh activation function, and a single output neuron with a sigmoid activation function.
+The ANN comprises of 23 input neurons, two hidden layer with 40 neurons and 15 neurons, respectively.
+Both have tanh() activation function, and a single output neuron with a sigmoid activation function.
 ADAM is used as its optimiser using default parameters.
-The ANN is trained on 2'000 epochs.
+The ANN is trained on 50'000 epochs.

 ## Custom Functions for Dummy Encoding
 As there were limited out-of-of the box solutions that support dummy variable encoding over an entire DataFrame while dropping a baseline, a custom solution was designed.
 This may be of interest to others looking for a solution: